-Dean's brows pulled in more and his upper lip curled with a pained grunt.
+Dean's brows pulled in sharply and his upper lip curled with a pained grunt.
 "Jessica…please, stop."

-Sam's heart leapt into his throat.
-Images of blonde hair and soft smiles glimmered through his mind—familiar embraces that made him ache with loneliness and carefree laughter that warmed him through.
+Sam's heart leaped into his throat.
+Images of blonde hair and sunny smiles glimmered through his mind—familiar embraces that made him ache with loneliness and carefree laughter that warmed him through.
 He missed her.
 He missed her being in his life—missed her every single day.

 Dean's lips pursed.
 He tossed his head away from Sam, saying no more.